martinostlund/syllabus/examinations/examination02/README.md

 The report should include the course code, course name, your name and an introduction describing the problem you have tried to solve.

 The following questions should be answered in the report.
-1. How have you implemented the idea of HATEOAS in your API?
-Motivate your choices and how it support the idea of HATEOAS.
+1. Explain and defend your implementation of HATEOAS in your solution.
 2. If your solution should implement multiple representations of the resources.
 How would you do it?
-3. Motivate and defend your authentication solution?
-Why did you choose the one you did?
-Pros/Cons.
+3. Motivate and defend your authentication solution.
+  1. What other authentication solutions could you implement?
+  2. What pros/cons do this solution have?
 4. Explain how your web hook works.
 5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
-Write your thoughts down.
+Write your down thoughts about this.
 6. Did you do something extra besides the fundamental requirements?
 Explain them.

 ## Examination